 - Infected needle or unclean hands are used

-- Improper handling of the ear
+- Improper handling of the pierced body part

 Here are some sure signs and symptoms that you have an infected nose or ear after getting it pierced:

-- You feel slight inflammation in the affected area.
+- Inflammation: You feel slight inflammation in the affected area.
 The area may feel warm, and you could almost feel your blood pulse against your skin near the infected area.

 Piercings should be cleaned with sterile saline or a distilled water and salt solution.
 Alcohol, hydrogen peroxide, and antibacterial ointments are not recommended, as they can slow the healing process.
 Use the following method according to your individual need.